 I had an e-mail from Alice: she is now safely at home in Washington, D.C., all her flights went smoothly.
 After my morning coffee I took the dinghy and went across to the Tsangaris cove.
 There I took a 2 hr hike, first to the twin chapels of Ayios Ioannis and Ayia Irene and then up to Megalo Chorio (Big Village).

 Back on board I put up the tent.
-By that time the weather had changed, as it was forecasted, from NW to S but the wind was just 3-6 knots but the forecast now calls for strong NW winds and possibly showers starting by tomorrow and on Sunday.
-My plan is to stay here where I feel secure with an anchor NE and a shore line NW.
-At any rate I am not in a hurry since I have plenty of time until my haul-out appointment in Partheni is on October 10.
+By that time the weather had changed, as it was forecasted, from NW to S but the wind was just 3-6 knots although the forecast now called for strong NW winds and possibly showers starting by tomorrow and on Sunday.
+My plan was to stay here where I felt secure with an anchor to the NE and a shore line to the NW.
+At any rate, I was not in a hurry since I had plenty of time until my haul-out appointment in Partheni is on October 10.

 While I was getting ready for a light lunch I found out that I only had some very hard rusks that were impossible to eat unless they were soaked.
-Later in the afternoon after I removed the tent I went to the harbor and bought a few bags of softer rusks.
+Later in the afternoon after I removed the tent and went to the harbor I bought a few bags of softer rusks.